-For the developer and the administrator, WebLogic Server provides a Domain Configuration Wizard to help with the creation of new domains with an administration server, managed servers, and optionally, a cluster, or with extending existing domains by adding individual severs.
+Easy to use: WebLogic Server provides a Domain Configuration Wizard to help with the creation of new domains with an administration server, managed servers, and optionally, a cluster, or with extending existing domains by adding individual severs.
 The Domain Configuration Wizard also automatically generates a config.xml file and start scripts for the servers you choose to add to the new domain.